FinnMal/getinit_code_and_win/README.md

 ## The Delivery Game
 The delivery game wasn't part of the task.
 In order to achieve additional points, I implemented it anyway.
 <br>
-The aim of the game is to collect all the packets from the loading list and not cause an accident.
+The aim of the game is to collect all the packages from the loading list and not cause an car accident.
 The counters above show how many units of the various devices have already been collected.
 Once all the packages have been collected, you can switch to the next transporter.

 ![alt text](https://github.com/FinnMal/getinit_code_and_win/blob/main/assets/img/delivery_game_demo.gif?raw=true)